Terms of Service

 Payment failures may result in additional security requirements being applied to your account.
 Restrictions due to payment failures may be cleared after subsequent successful payments.

-Accounts restricted due to chargebacks or disputes are permanently restricted and cannot be restored.
-This means all future charges will require additional verification steps.
+Accounts restricted due to payment disputes are permanently restricted and cannot be restored.
+This means all future payments will require additional verification steps.

 12. Cancellation